 Nov.
 13, 2002 - Brent launches the GeftakysAssembly.com website to publicly address the issues as they begin to emerge, beginning with the publication of Rachel (Geftakys) Steepleton's story.
 It is clear that the physical abuse Rachel and her mother Judy suffered from David Geftakys was long standing, and that George and Betty knew about it for years.

-"Denial and Abuse" is published, which documents attempts one Leading Brother's attempts over the years to confront issues with David G. It includes multiple letters of appeal to David G., George, and Leading Brothers, as well as several articles he wrote examining issues in the Assembly: Sin in the Camp, Denial and Pride, Persecution or Prosecution, Shepherding Versus Meddling, and Welcoming to the Lord's Supper.
+"Denial and Abuse" is published, which documents Kirk's attempts over the years to confront issues with David G. It includes multiple letters of appeal to David G., George, and Leading Brothers, as well as several articles he wrote examining issues in the Assembly: Sin in the Camp, Denial and Pride, Persecution or Prosecution, Shepherding Versus Meddling, and Welcoming to the Lord's Supper.
 Brent posts Repentance and Openness from Day 19 of Rick Warren's The Purpose Driven Life, with comments.
 Mark Campbell writes on False Holiness.

 Nov.
 16, 2002 - Brent posts an article on Finances in the Assembly.

 Nov.
 17, 2002 - Brent writes a Brochure on the Assembly and George Geftakys and "My son just joined a strange church and I am worried about him.
 Who are these people?"

 Soon the website looks like this and the Articles section looks like this.
 Greg T. submits a brief article on The Greatest Question in the Bible.
 Dave Sable submits several articles: "The Defense Mechanisms of Addicts", Getting Back to the Book of Acts, Last Conversations, and My Thoughts on a Healthy Assembly Afterlife.
 Brinda M. submits a detailed history of the Midwest and Tuscola.
 At the beginning of December, Brent posts a controversial article submitted by John Malone of Omaha, Is There a Minimum Requirement for “Christ’s Church?” - Or - Am I Just In a Lodge?
 Geftakys Assembly.com is on a roll.

 Dec.
 19, 2002 - False Apology by George Geftakys - Rachel Steepleton (G eftakys) raises concern over George's proposed apology to the assembly in San Luis Obispo.